ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ## Tony Todo

 ### Transition
+* Bounce the dismiss animation
 * Slide tab bar out of way on present and slide back on dismiss, like app store
-* Bounce the dismiss animation

 ### Wishlist
 * Add Bounce to Expand and Close Animation
-* Alternate text color for light backs on cards. (nil or true)

 ## Derek Todo